Carnival Sunrise: Carnival Triumph

-2013 "Poop Cruise" incident
+2013 Poop Cruise

 The Coast Guard cutter stands by to assist Carnival Triumph in the Gulf of Mexico on February 11, 2013.

 A Coast Guard helicopter delivers approximately 3000 lb of equipment, which included a generator and electrical cables, to Carnival Triumph in the Gulf of Mexico, February 13, 2013.

 On February 10, 2013, at 5:30 a.m.
 CST, the ship suffered a fire in the aft engine room.
 Although the fire was automatically extinguished and there were no injuries to passengers or crew, it resulted in a loss of power and propulsion.
 Raw sewage began to back up into passenger deck areas, creating a major health hazard.
 This caused the media to dub the event "The Poop Cruise".
 Carnival Triumph was originally expected to be towed to the Mexican port of Progreso.
 However, after being carried north by currents while awaiting arrival of large, seagoing tugboats, she was expected to dock in Mobile, Alabama, instead.